Skip to main content

 Step 1: Define your task.
 Pick one specific thing you want to accomplish.
 "Work on the report" is too vague.
 "Write the methodology section of the Q2 report" is concrete and completable.

 Step 2: Find a body double.
-A friend, coworker, family member, or stranger via an app all work.
+A friend, coworker, family member, or stranger via an app all work (the same principles that guide how to find an accountability partner apply here).
 The key is that they're present and also doing something.

 Step 3: State your intention.
 Before starting, say out loud (or type in chat): "I'm going to work on X for the next 45 minutes."
 This micro-commitment is surprisingly powerful.